FBI raids NYC police sergeants' union headquarters

 FBI agents raided the headquarters of the New York City police sergeants' union Tuesday morning.

-FBI New York confirmed to Fox News that its federal agents were at located at the headquarters of the Sergeants Benevolent Association (SBA) located on Worth Street and are there "carrying out a law enforcement action in connection with an ongoing investigation."
+FBI New York confirmed to Fox News that its federal agents were at the headquarters of the Sergeants Benevolent Association (SBA) located on Worth Street, where they were "carrying out a law enforcement action in connection with an ongoing investigation."

-"We cannot confirm or deny what the investigation is about, and have not done so on the record," an FBI spokesperson said in an email to Fox News.
+"We cannot confirm or deny what the investigation is about," an FBI spokesperson said in an email to Fox News.
+The SBA did not immediately comment.

 NYC WOMAN SHOVES COMMUTER INTO MOVING SUBWAY TRAIN AT TIMES SQUARE IN BRAZEN, ON-CAMERA ATTACK